 How to get here: go by car and enjoy the beautiful Mississagi Valley on Hwy 129, or take the Budd Car via Sudbury.

 White River is best known as the birthplace of the real black bear Winnie, who inspired A.A.
 Milne to write his Winnie-the-Pooh stories.
 To celebrate this unique heritage, the town holds the annual Winnie-the-Pooh Festival each year in August.
-White River is also has a rich rail history and is a great base for outdoor adventures: fishing, hunting, paddling, and hiking trails.
-This town is a must-stop on the Ride Lake Superior Motorcycle Route -- everyone wants to take their photo with the statue of Winnie in the town park, no matter their age.
+White River also has a rich rail history and is a great base for outdoor adventures: fishing, hunting, paddling, and hiking trails.
+This town is a must-stop on the Ride Lake Superior Motorcycle Route -- everyone wants to take a photo with the statue of Winnie in the town park, no matter their age.

 Located north of White River, Hornepayne is situated in the heart of the Boreal Forest.
 This community is a haven for outdoor adventurers: fishing, hunting, snowmobiling and places to hike and paddle.
 There are many fly-in fishing lodges and resorts, some of which transform from fishing to hunting in the fall.
-Nearby Nagagamisis Provincial Park offers a truly northern experience: the clear water and sandy beaches are perfect for swimming, there are canoeing opportunities, and excellent fishing.
+Nearby Nagagamisis Provincial Park offers a truly northern experience: the clear water and sandy beaches are perfect for swimming, and there are canoeing opportunities, and excellent fishing.

 How to get here: by road on Hwy 631, or by Via Passenger Rail.